 FTA funds for all programs that do not fall within the urbanized area program, are anticipated to be a total of \$10.8 million during the next twenty-five years.
-Future anticipated FTA urbanized area program funds are shown on in Table 9.1.
+Future anticipated FTA urbanized area program funds are shown on page X in Table X and Table X. A breakdown of financially constrained transit projects is shown in Table X, while visionary projects are shown on Table X.

 The estimated amount to be received during the next 25 years in the urbanized area falls below the transit system's capital needs discussed in Chapter 6: Multi-Modal Infrastructure.
 To make up for this projected deficiency, additional federal funds will need to be allocated, or other creative funding will need to be identified.